 Structured data can make your posts more visible in search engines.
 For example Google will pull rich snippets from your page to include in their listings.

 One easy way is to use the Yoast Structured Data Blocks.
-You can create How-to lists and FAQ’s quickly and easily within your Gutenberg Editor.
+You can create FAQ’s quickly and easily within your Gutenberg Editor.

 How To Add Structured Data Using Yoast Structured Data Blocks.